 It was a crisis of existential proportions, a frustration that transcended into the spiritual realm.
-His day had been ruined by the inconvenient timing of the ending of a nameless human life.
+His day had been ruined by the inconvenient ending of a nameless human life.
 He wasn’t the only one thinking it, but he was the boldest of us, the most brazen.
 The innocence of childhood often reveals what we hide from others and even our conscious selves.

 Sure, a man had died, but did it have to be right now?
 Did it have to be today?